Hudson Yards (development): 30 Hudson Yards

-The 103-story, 1,270 feet (387 m) 30 Hudson Yards is located at Tenth Avenue and 33rd Street.
-It is the city's sixth-tallest building.
+The 103-story, 2.6 e6ft2 30 Hudson Yards is located at Tenth Avenue and 33rd Street.
+At 1,296 feet, it is the city's sixth-tallest building and home to the highest outdoor observation deck in New York City.
+Key tenants at 30 Hudson Yards include Kohlberg Kravis Roberts (KKR), Wells Fargo, Warner Bros.
+Discovery, DNB, Covington & Burling, and Susquehanna International Group (SIG).

 Construction began after caissons were sunk to support the platform over the tracks, the latter of which was raised 12 to 27 ft above ground level, at the same elevation as the High Line.
 30 Hudson Yards opened on March 15, 2019.

-An observation deck on the building's 100th floor opened in March 2020.
+Edge observation deck on the building's 100th floor opened in March 2020.

 35 Hudson Yards

 35 Hudson Yards is located at Eleventh Avenue and 33rd Street.
 Construction on the building's foundation was started in January 2015, and it topped out in June 2018.
 35 Hudson Yards opened on March 15, 2019.
 The mixed-use building contains 137 condominiums, an Equinox brand hotel, an Equinox brand gym, medical offices, and retail space.
 David Childs, the chairman of Skidmore, Owings & Merrill, contributed the designs.